Neurita/neurita.github.io/content/how_to_compile_MITK_on_docker.md

 Title: How to compile MITK on Docker
 Date: 2015-08-13
-Category: MITK
+Category: MITK, build
-Tags: MITK, Docker
+Tags: MITK, build, docker

-##Prerequisites
+Author: Luis Javier Salvatierra
+Email: ljsalvat@gmail.com
+Summary: A short manual on how to compile MITK using Docker with all options enabled.

+## Prerequisites

 - Docker
     - GIT